md-riaz/aeroUI/README.md

 # aeroUI

-aeroUI is a Tailwind-authored design layer that keeps Bootstrap's semantic HTML and data-API while applying a modern, neutral look.
-Every component is defined in a single `aeroui.css` source file using Tailwind's `@layer` and `@apply` syntax, so you can iterate quickly with the Tailwind CLI and avoid hand-writing longform CSS.
+aeroUI is a Tailwind-authored design layer that keeps Bootstrap's semantic HTML and data-API while applying the shadcn aesthetic.
+Every component is defined in a single `aeroui.css` source file using Tailwind's `@layer` and `@apply` syntax, backed by the same HSL design tokens that power shadcn/ui so you can iterate quickly with the Tailwind CLI and avoid hand-writing longform CSS.

 ## Key Goals

 - **Bootstrap API Compatibility** – Keep existing markup and behaviours powered by `bootstrap.bundle.min.js`.
-- **Tailwind Palette First** – Components pull from Tailwind's default colour system (`sky`, `slate`, `emerald`, `rose`, `amber`) instead of custom hex values.
+- **shadcn Token Parity** – Components inherit the exact shadcn HSL token set (`--background`, `--foreground`, `--primary`, ...) with both light and dark definitions so the visuals match the reference design system.
 - **Single CSS Source** – Author everything inside `src/aeroui.css` and compile with the Tailwind CLI.
 - **Utility Composition** – Classes are composed with Tailwind utilities through `@apply` inside `@layer` blocks.